amaank404/denver-api/doc/docs/brief.md

 ### [handypy](modules/handypy.md)
-This module have functionalities for interacting with real python 3 code. it contains the following featurs
+This module have functionalities for interacting with real python 3 code. it contains the following features

-* analise of imports made by source file
+* analyse of imports made by source file

 that's all for this small module